What is dyslexia?

 Sam Rayburn offers the accredited Take Flight Dyslexia Program from the Luke Waites Center for Dyslexia & Learning at Texas Scottish Rite Hospital.
 For more information, or if you think your child/children need dyslexia services, please talk to your child's homeroom teacher or contact Kari Worsham-Clark.
 You may call the school directly or use the contact information located in the "Staff" link at the left.

 1. Connect with Mrs. Worsham-Clark on Class Dojo!

-3. Homework folders should be checked each night.
+3. Homework folders of students in therapy should be checked each night, M-Th.

 4. If you would like to observe a therapy session in action please let me know!

 Your child will have a homework binder for dyslexia.
 The binder will come home with them every night and there will be 10-15 minutes of homework each night in addition to reading practice.
 Any papers in the front pocket with a check mark on them are considered homework for the evening.
 When homework is finished papers can go in the back pocket or be filed under the appropriate tabs.
 This homework can consist of handwriting practice, RAP pages (groups of words to read rapidly), instant words, and rate pages.

 Reading practice is one of the best ways to help your child!
 Read with them 20 minutes each night in addition to the above homework pages.
 Reading can be done out loud where you read to them or they read to you, they can read silently, or listen to audio books on Learning Ally.